 Yum!
 Tons of flavor.
 You won’t miss the taco shells or the cheese at all!

-People often ask me how/what I eat.
-And when they hear the words “real food,” a typical response is, “Oh, I don’t have time for that.”
+People often ask me how/what I eat, and when they hear the words “real food,” or “veggies, protein, and healthy fat,” a typical response is, “Oh, I don’t have time for that.”

 Oh, there’s a bit of a learning curve, where you have to figure out how to tweak your shopping and your meal prep, but I’m about to give you a shortcut.
 And once you put some key pieces together, it’s really easy to throw a meal together in 20 minutes or less.